Xerozzz/DISM_SP/README.md

 # DISM_SP
-My projects and work done for school and DISM
+My projects and work done for school and DISM!
+Feel free to browse and take inspiration from my code if you want but DO NOT COPY please!